input-output-hk/atala-prism/credentials-verification/docs/bitcoin/README.md

-# GEUD - Bitcoin
+# Atala Prism - Bitcoin

-This document has the high-level view of the GEUD project on top of Bitcoin.
+This document has the high-level view of the Atala Prism project on top of Bitcoin.

 Each participant will be responsible for managing and storing their secret keys securely, this includes issuers (like universities) and verifiers (employers).